Harshsingh47/DEX/README.md

 - npx hardhat test (to run the test cases)

+To deploy on test network add your wallet private key
 - npx hardhat run scripts/deploy.js --network sepolia (to deploy on test network) if deployed on sepolia network check the status on https://sepolia.etherscan.io/